Krushna-Wairale/Krushna-Wairale/README.md

 ## 💡 Quote I Live By

-> "Code is creative.
+> ""Creativity is intelligence having fun.
 Build things that inspire."

 ---